 If your marriage visa is accepted

 Should your marriage visa be accepted, you will be granted leave to enter.
-This means that you will be able to enter the UK within thirty days from the point of your visa grant date.
+This means that you will be able to enter the UK within 90 days from the point of your visa grant date.
 You will then have ten days to collect your Biometric Residence Permit (BRP).
-Due to Covid-19 you may have more than thirty days to enter the UK, please check your vignette.

 If you are unable to enter the UK within the allowed time period, you or your Immigration Lawyer can contact the Home Office and request for a new visa vignette to be issued.